-One method makes of the code a series of miniature codes, each concerned with a particular occupancy.
-Thus, one chapter may deal with dwellings, another with office buildings, a third with factories, and so on.
-As far as possible, everything pertaining to the particular occupancy is given in the chapter so headed, but as a practical matter certain other chapters that apply to all occupancies must be added.
+with dwellings, another with office buildings, a third with factories, and so on.
+Requirements pertaining to the particular occupancy are given in the chapter so headed, but as a practical matter certain other chapters that apply to all occupancies must be added.
 These include requirements for administration, as well as engineering requirements relating to strength of materials which would, of course, not change with occupancy.